Al-Rawda (tell): Occupation history

 The site was occupied for a relatively short period during the late third and early second millennium BC, roughly coinciding with the Early Bronze IV period.
-It was founded around 2400 BC and finally abandoned in circa 2000 BC.
+It was founded between 2560 and 2430 BC and finally abandoned in circa 2000 BC.
 The magnetometric survey revealed a circular street pattern with streets radiating away from the centre of the site.
 Both the temple and the circular street pattern find parallels in Tell Chuera, located in a similar environment to the northeast of Al-Rawda.
 At least three temples were identified, of which one has been excavated.
 The largest temple excavated had an entrance with a columned front porch, a square cella and faces a 50 m long sacred enclosure to the outside.
 Offerings that were found in this temple include alabaster from Egypt, lapis lazuli from Afghanistan and agate from India.
 The city was defended by a double rampart built of mudbricks on a stone foundation and two ditches.
 The town was accessible through five gates.

 The urban site indicates that it was a part of several trade networks of different scales.
 Al-Rawda probably served as a stopping place for caravans that crossed the plateau between the Euphrates valley and the region of Qatna.
 The site also served as a religious center for the region, with a large sanctuary that was likely dedicated to the city's patron god, and it played a major part in the development of extensive pastoralism and wool production at the end of the third millennium BC.